Hire an apprentice

 Ontario’s employer supports

-Employers who train apprentices may be eligible for grants to help mitigate the cost of training.
-The Achievement Incentive and Group Sponsorship Grant will help more employers take on apprentices to build Ontario’s apprenticeship and skilled trades pipeline.
+Employers who sponsor and train apprentices may be eligible for grants to help ease the cost of training.
+The Achievement Incentive Program may help more employers take on apprentices to build Ontario’s apprenticeship and skilled trades pipeline.

 Achievement Incentive